syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    ![](getting-started_images/getting-started_img1.png)

 3. While initial creation, by default, the **Unobtrusive** setting is enabled in your applications web.config file.
-You need to change its value to **false** in your application as shown in the follwoing:
+You need to change its value to **false** in your application as shown in the following:

    ~~~ cshtml